BennettDixon/openstoke/README.md

 ## Contributing your own guides
 Coming soon!

+## Help with development
+The following sections are for people who wish to contribute on a more technical level.

+If you're interested in assisting the project from a technical standpoint and have experience with React or NextJS please reach out via discord (link coming soon).

 ## Getting started

 - Node 12.0.0 or greater is required -- 16.13.0 recommended